 Trajectory of a true Ballantine Blast.
 Another photo re-creation (below) shows the moonshot (yes, it was a night game) soaring, wafting a little, bending to the right of the lights (if not bending the light itself, even in the dark of night), which would not have been cleared in the present photo.
 A launch angle of 50 degrees is considered extraordinary (90 degrees would be a home run in an elevator-shaft).

-May 22, 1963, Yankee Stadium (the original of course), a night game, Mickey Mantle almost bombs a home run clear out of the park.
-In subsequent interviews, Mantle considered it the hardest he ever hit a baseball.
+May 22, 1963, Yankee Stadium (the original of course), a night game, batting left-handed, switch-hitter Mickey Mantle almost bombs a home run clear out of the park.
+In subsequent interviews, Mantle considered this the hardest he ever hit a baseball.
 (He said the same about one in 1956, a six-of-one-thing-half-a-dozen-of-another surely: see below.)
-Bill Fischer was the pitcher off whom this satellite was launched, long before Launch Angle was a gleam in Sabermetricians’ eyes.
+Bill Fischer was the pitcher off whom the satellite was launched, long before analytics, before Launch Angle was a gleam in Sabermetricians’ eyes.

-It followed by almost exactly seven years (May 30, 1956, though this date and aspects of “the tail” become questionable, in the telling, in several ways) a similar home run that struck the Stadium facade on its descent.
+Magically this evening followed, by almost exactly seven years (May 30, 1956: though this date and aspects of “the tail” become questionable, in the telling, in several ways), an afternoon featuring a similar wallop that clipped the iconic facade on its descent.
+Billy Crystal—who quips that, out of his Mantle-fandom, he’d read from the Torah in an Oklahoma drawl at his Bar Mitzvah a handful of years after 1956—recounts being at that game with his dad.

 Surely announcer Mel Allen, the Voice of the Yankees, would have almost fallen out of the broadcast booth.
 Both times.

-Again in My Favorite Summer 1956, Mantle notes that the 1963 ball cleared the wall 370 feet away from home plate (per the illustration), and that the Stadium roof was 117-feet high (not quite 118 feet, marked in the photo).
+Again in My Favorite Summer 1956, Mantle notes that the 1963 ball cleared the wall 370 feet away from home plate, and that the Stadium roof was 117-feet high.

-Estimates of a 600-foot or even 734(!)-foot blast had the Stadium facade not got in the way as the ball was still rising are possibly “over the top.”
-But this certainly was a shot heard round the world—or at least the Bronx.
+Back to May 22, 1963: Estimates of a 600-foot or even 734(!)-foot blast had the Stadium facade not got in the way as the ball was still rising are possibly “over the top.”
+But this certainly was a shot heard round the world—or at least The Bronx.
 It is the stuff Legends (and Dreams) are made on.
-(This is a more-realistic trajectory-projection; noncommercial-illustration-only reproduction photo credit: Shutterstock, Manny Zimmerman/AP.)

 the 1956 homer off the facade was hit off Pedro Ranos in the first game of the Memorial Day doubleheader.
 In the second game, Mantle hit a shorter homer off Camilo Pascual.